citusdata/activerecord-multi-tenant/docs/source/index.rst

 activerecord-multi-tenant Documentation
 ========================================

-Welcome to the official documentation for ``activerecord-multi-tenant``, a powerful and flexible gem for adding multitenancy support to your Rails applications using ActiveRecord.
+Welcome to the official documentation for ``activerecord-multi-tenant``, a powerful and flexible gem for adding multi-tenancy support to your Rails applications using ActiveRecord.

 .. toctree::
    :maxdepth: 2